 - Agreement – the lawyer is under a contractual obligation to fulfil the terms of the arrangement.

 What this means, is that you don’t have to pay your lawyer until the end of the claims process, and only if the claim has been a success.
 You don’t pay any kind of new claims handling fee, or ongoing fees as the claim progresses.
 If your claim is not a success, your lawyer won’t expect to collect their fees.

 If you do win your claim, your solicitor will require you to pay a modest success fee to help cover their fees.
 This can be collected from the settlement payment they will have received for you at the end of the case.

-For more information about using a solicitor under such a fee arrangement, please speak to our claims advisors today.
+For more information about making eyelash extensions allergic reaction claims under such a fee arrangement, please speak to our claims advisors today.

 Have you suffered an injury due to the negligence of a beauty therapist performing an eyebrow extension?
 Do you need to find out if it could be possible for a personal injury lawyer to process a personal injury claim for you?

 No matter what help you need, even if it is only some free legal advice, you can contact our claims team by:

 Our team is available 7 days a week, 365 days a year.
 A claim advisor can discuss your case with you and explain how you can move forward with a claim.